Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Introduction

+To the best of our knowledge, this is the is first application of a multi-objective GP to synchronization control in networks of coupled dynamical systems.
 The rest of the paper is organized as follows: \secref{sec:methods} provides the background information on control of dynamical systems, the common approaches for optimal control of dynamical systems, GP, and the specific methods used in our implementation of GP. \secref{sec:gpsetup} provides the details of the common GP parameters and other experimental settings used to evaluate the proposed method.
 The specific parameter settings are provided in each corresponding section.
-As a proof of concept, \secref{sec:examples} demonstrates the application of GP based control using two simple benchmark dynamical system examples: a harmonic oscillator and the Lorentz system.
+As a proof of concept, \secref{sec:examples} demonstrates the application of GP-based control using two simple benchmark dynamical system examples: a harmonic oscillator and the Lorentz system.
 GP is used to learn control to bring these system into a chaotic state or back. \secref{sec:results} presents our study of GP application to networked dynamic systems.
 Four systems are tested in this section, including a simple coupled oscillator system; and three systems of oscillators coupled, respectively, in a one-dimensional ring network; a two-dimensional torus network; and a hierarchical network.
 The paper concludes in \secref{sec:conc}.